RedAngel121/NytePack/README.md

 ### Mods:
 - Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
 - [Beyond Earth](https://www.curseforge.com/minecraft/mc-mods/beyond-earth):
-  - Progression beyond steel/netherite and we make other planets actually useful
+  - Progression beyond steel/netherite and I make other planets actually useful
   - Awating 7.0 update and maybe even avoiding depeding on whats included (July 2024?)
 - [Create Interactive](https://www.curseforge.com/minecraft/mc-mods/create-interactive): probably not happening due to possible performance/compat issues, will test later
 - [Alex's Mobs](https://www.curseforge.com/minecraft/mc-mods/alexs-mobs): some of the mobs are just horrible and need to be disabled/tuned